Tenant Buyouts ("Cash for Keys")

 In California, a "tenant buyout" or "cash for keys" agreement occurs when a landlord offers a tenant a sum of money to vacate the rental unit.
 These agreements are frequently used as an alternative to formal evictions, offering financial advantages to landlords, especially in rent-controlled areas where market rents far exceed controlled rents.
 Landlords are often willing to pay thousands, or tens of thousands, of dollars to remove rent-controlled tenants, knowing they can quickly recoup that investment through market-rate rents from new tenants.

-In rent-controlled cities like San Francisco or Los Angeles, tenants are particularly protected from arbitrary evictions.
+In rent-controlled cities with "just cause" eviction protections, like San Francisco or Los Angeles, tenants are particularly protected from arbitrary evictions.
 Even where the landlord has a legal ground to evict (such as the owner is moving in), so long as the tenant is not "at-fault," the landlord must comply with strict legal requirements, most notably the requirement to pay "relocation assistance" money and the right of a tenant to move back to the unit under certain conditions.
 A tenant buyout, however, allows landlords to bypass these restrictions, such as those under the Ellis Act (which removes rental units from the rental market) or owner move-in evictions, which limit rent increases for re-rented units post-eviction.

 It's not only the big rent-controlled cities where tenant buyouts are pursued.
-California has the Tenant Protection Act -- statewide tenant protections requiring "just cause" for evictions for qualifying properties.
+California has the Tenant Protection Act—statewide tenant protections requiring "just cause" for evictions for qualifying properties.
 Tenant buyouts often arise when a landlord is selling the building.
 That's because, most often, a building sells for higher when lower rent-paying tenants move out and the new owner can charge market rates without blinking.

 So, in general, if a landlord can get rid of a tenant with a cash-for-keys buyout and recoup the money (through a higher sales price for the building) or by charging higher rents from a new tenant, they will view it as a sound business decision.